crcx/parable/README.md

 ## Getting Started

-This repository contains implementations in Python, PHP, C, and CoffeeScript.
+This repository contains implementations in Python, C, and CoffeeScript.

 ### C